 - This book covers hardware and the changes that are occurring to cloud commodity servers, on-premises proprietary servers, mainframe and appliances like Oracle Exadata and how this is enabled by open source.

-- Open source gets less of the focus in IT media but is so critical to the changes that we read about on the front page around the public cloud, while open source, undermining commercial software is what is driving change behind the scenes.
+- Open source gets less of the focus in IT media but is critical to the changes in the public cloud, but is driving change behind the scenes.

 The Public Cloud Revolution: How Open Source is Displacing Proprietary IT Mega Vendors